 SI Unit of Frequency

 Talking about the SI unit of frequency, it is mostly measured using hertz (Hz).
-The term has been kept in honour of popular German physicist Heinrich Hertz.
+The term has been kept in honor of popular German physicist Heinrich Hertz.
 Generally, when we say one hertz it means that an event reoccurs once per second.
 For instance, if a display has a refresh rate of 1 hertz then the screen will refresh the picture once a second.

 Other Common Frequency Units